Vitamins and Supplements Guide

 B5 (Pantothenic Acid)

-B5 is found in some foods, can be added to foods, or taken as a supplement.
+B5 is found in some foods, can be added to foods, or is taken as a supplement.
 It produces coenzyme A (CoA), essential for fatty acid metabolism.
 It also helps metabolize proteins, carbohydrates, and fats.
 Pantothenic acid is found in a number of different foods.
 Bacteria in the gut can create some B5. but not enough for the body.

 B6 is a water-soluble vitamin in certain foods, you can add it to foods or take it in supplement form.
 It assists 100 enzymes to perform a variety of functions.
 It helps with the breakdown of proteins, carbohydrates, and fats.
 B6 helps to maintain normal levels of homocysteine.
 And it helps to support brain health and immune function.

-Biotin is found naturally in some foods and also in some supplements.
+Biotin is found naturally in some foods and also in supplements.
 Biotin plays an important role in assisting enzymes to break down fats, carbohydrates, and proteins in food.
 B7 also helps to regulate cellular and gene activity.

 B9 (Folate or Folic Acid)

 Folate is the natural form of vitamin B9.
 It is water-soluble and is in many foods.
 You can take it as a supplement in folic acid form.
 Folic Acid supplements absorb better than food sources.
 Folate helps to form DNA and RNA.
 It helps metabolize proteins.
 It’s a key player in the breakdown of homocysteine.
 Folate helps produce healthy red blood cells.
 It is also vital during periods of rapid growth, like during pregnancy and fetal development.